smartscripts-nl/dynamic-xray/README.md

 ## Todos / issues to fix

 * Jumping to a specific chapter from the Xray item viewer does not work anymore.
+Item hits/occurrences per chapter information is still available though.

 ## About the code